Our Vision

 Food Price Index Over Time

-Average Monthly Food Spending
+Average Annual Food Spending

-2024 Food Spending Split (US)
+Food Spending Split (2023, Statistics Canada)

 Time Investment

-Time Spent (Hours/Month)
+Time Spent on Dinner Prep

 Food Quality